 Causes of Financial Stress

 One thing the pandemic has brought to light is the need for financial workplace wellness programs.
-The line between personal and professional lives have blurred, making it even more difficult for people to compartmentalize the two.
+The line between personal and professional lives has blurred, making it even more difficult for people to separate the two.

-Research done by the Lincoln Financial Group reported that 79% of full-time employees in the U.S. say that the pandemic has affected the future of their financial planning, and 93% say that they’re trying to better their financial situation due to the pandemic.
+The Lincoln Financial Group reported 79% of full-time employees in the U.S. say the pandemic has affected their financial planning.
+Similarly, 93% say they’re trying to better their financial situation due to the pandemic.

-Employees want to know how to best manage their money and are especially concerned about debt load.
-24% of workers surveyed in the study report their level of debt is ruining the quality of their life, and 61% fear they have not planned well enough financially to retire when they want.
+Employees want to know how best to manage their money and are especially concerned about debt load.
+24% of workers surveyed in the study reported their level of debt is ruining their quality of life.
+Additionally, 61% fear they have not planned well enough financially to retire when they want.

-The reported top reasons for employee stress are finances, work, and personal or family health.
-Financial wellness programs teach employees how to manage their money, debt, emergency management and small investments that will have lifelong benefits to the employees.
+The top reported reasons for employee stress are finances, work, and personal or family health.
+Financial wellness programs teach employees how to manage their money, debt, emergency funds, and investments that will have lifelong benefits to the employees.

 Multi-Generational Financial Concerns

-Interestingly enough, each generation has its own sets of financial stress.
+Financial wellness focuses on the unique needs of each individual.
+This includes generational differences as financial stress manifests differently at various stages of life.
 The 60-to-74 crowd is worried about how to keep their nest egg intact with as little risk as possible, and the younger generations are very concerned that they won’t be able to retire when they want.

-About 40 million households, equal to about a quarter of Americans, do not have any retirement savings.
+According to the Federal Reserve in 2020, 64% of Americans don’t think their savings are on track.
+Furthermore, about 40 million American households do not have any retirement savings.
 The median savings amount for the rest is about $60,000.
-Much less than the median of $228,900 recommended.
+This is much less than the recommended median of $228,900.

-Too many Americans live paycheck to paycheck, a small step from financial disaster.
+Too many Americans live paycheck to paycheck, which is a small step from financial disaster.
 63% of Americans have been living like this since COVID-19 hit.
-There’s been a vast increase in credit card use and eventually, there will be a repayment crisis.
+There has been a vast increase in credit card use and eventually, there will be a repayment crisis.